ishan-chaudhary/AIS_project/README.md

   - add column for composition, ie how many unique mmsis are in each cluster.  penalize singletons.
   - cluster max width

+  Notes on Scripts and Outputs
+  The run_dbscan_postgres.py file takes the full data and executes dbscan against the entires dataset by iterating through a set of provided hyperparameters.
+The output is:

+  -A table for each run with the original unique ID, lat, lon, and assigned cluster id (if any) for each original position

+  The analyze_dbscan_postgres.py file uses the tables created in the previous script to create metrics for each run, and then summarize them.
+The outputs are:

+  -A "roll-up" csv for each run with metrics for each cluster.
+This is written to a local path with a head folder created named today's data.

+  -A summary csv which computes metrics for each run based on the roll-up csv which has metrics for each cluster.
+This is written to the same local path.

+  The metric_eval.py helps identify diagnostic metrics through 3D scatter plots and then can generate scaled, weighted final scores for each metric across runs.
+This file does not write any output, but can produce tables or graphics as needed.

+  The run_rollups_and_summary.zip contains the rollup csv for the the 30 runs and the summary csv computing metrics across the 30 runs.

+  The dbscan_sklearn_looped.py file contains initial work on optimizing Scikit-Learn's DBSCAN implementation.
+This was abandoned because of Scikit-Learn's issues with the large data size.

   # Network Analysis